-About Wickes Forensic Accounting
+About Wickes Forensic Accounting & Consulting

 Pamela D. Wickes, CPA, CFE, CFF, ABV

-Pam has presented continuing education seminars sponsored by the Albany County Bar Association, the Albany Area Chapter of the Association of Certified Fraud Examiners, the Practicing Law Institute, North Carolina Association of CPAs, Information Systems Audit and Control Association (ISACA), The Institute of Management Accountants (IMA), as well as seminars to other audiences, including colleges.
+Pam has presented continuing education seminars sponsored by the Albany County Bar Association, the Albany Area Chapter of the Association of Certified Fraud Examiners, Clear Law Institute, the Practicing Law Institute, North Carolina Association of CPAs, Information Systems Audit and Control Association (ISACA), The Institute of Management Accountants (IMA), as well as seminars to other audiences, including colleges.
 The topics of her lectures and articles include accounting, financial statements, forensic accounting and legal issues, matrimonial matters, money laundering, business valuation, collusion, employee embezzlement and fraud prevention and detection.
 Pam was also quoted in the ACFE’s Fraud Magazine, November/December 2013 issue.

-Pam is a member of several professional organizations including American Institute of Certified Public Accountants (AICPA), Association of Certified Fraud Examiners (ACFE), National Assoc of Forensic Economists (NAFE), and the AICPA’s Forensic and Valuation Services Center, as well as Bar Associations and Collaborative Divorce Association of the Capital District.
+Pam is a member of several professional organizations including the American Institute of Certified Public Accountants (AICPA), Association of Certified Fraud Examiners (ACFE), National Association of Forensic Economists (NAFE), and the AICPA’s Forensic and Valuation Services Section, as well as Bar Associations and the Collaborative Divorce Association of the Capital District.
 She is the immediate past-president of Albany Area Chapter of the Association of Certified Fraud Examiners.
 Pam is the recipient of the “Distinguished Non-Attorney Member Award” from the Capital District Women’s Bar Association and the “Forty Under 40” recognition by the Albany Business Review.
 Last but not least, when she takes time away from business and raising three kids, Pam enjoys football Sundays, riding on her husband’s motorcycle, and beach vacations.

 Marina V. Migliore, CPA, CFE, CFF